PhilipRuthig/EMtools/README.md

 - Click "Execute" and watch the model do its work in the terminal (or don't and grab a coffee)
 - Once the script is done, it will display `Inference finished` in the terminal.

 Side note: At this point, if you are proficient with image analysis tools (e.g. python or FIJI), you may want to take these output images and design your own downstream analysis.
-However, you can also feel free to continue with the `post_uni-em.ipynb`.
+However, you can also feel free to continue with the `postprocessing.ipynb`.

 ### 3) Run the postprocessing script.
 - Return to the Jupyter window in the browser, which you opened in step 1.
-Open `post_uni-em.ipynb`.
+Open `postprocessing.ipynb`.
 - Insert the path where your predicted images were saved to the variable `path_raw_predictions`.
 - Create an empty folder and insert its directory to `path_results`.
 This is where your results and plots will be created.
    - Side note: The output from the DNN is a classification of your data into three categories: 1) Background 2) Fiber and 3) Myelin.
 All three of these classes are coded as intensities in your greyscale output image.
 Depending on how many cases where the model was uncertain you want to include in downstream analysis, you can vary the initial thresholds.
 I suggest using the following values (which are already in the script): Myelin > 55, Fibers >24 and <40, Background is <=24.
 You can try and adapt these if you feel it might work better with your data.